franchb/blog/src/content/blog/hello-world.md

 Today is a good date to some extent, in the first days of March, a little magic sometimes appeared in my life.

+I work as a lead software engineer in some enterprise company.

+I like to think of my blog as a way to keep friends, colleagues, and family up-to-date on what I've been doing and thinking about.
+Also I woth to write about programming languages I know, security, biology, machine learning and other topics that are close to my interests or work.

-Here I am going to share some post on programming stuff, useful tricks in my daily life.
-Hope to convert my thoughts into something readable.
+Hope to convert my thoughts into something readable!